This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Once combined, fold in the blueberries to evenly incorporate into the batter.
 Spread the batter evenly into the prepared baking dish.2 cups fresh or frozen blueberries

 - In a small bowl, combine the light brown sugar, flour, and cinnamon.
 Mix with fingers and add small pieces of butter.
-Work the pieces of butter between thumb and fingers until the streusel resembles a coarse meal.4 tbsp light brown sugar, 4 tbsp flour, 1 ½ tsp cinnamon, 4 tbsp cold butter
+Work the pieces of butter between thumb and fingers until the streusel resembles a coarse meal.4 tbsp light brown sugar, 4 tbsp all-purpose flour, 1 ½ tsp ground cinnamon, 4 tbsp unsalted butter

 - Evenly spread the streusel over the prepared coffee cake batter.
 Bake in the preheated oven until the streusel is browned and the cake is domed.
 A skewer inserted in the middle of the cake should come out mostly clean, 40-45 minutes.
 Remove from the oven and cool 15 minutes before cutting and serving.